Edson Stroll: Career

 He did a variety of stage work and from 1958 onwards he had bit parts on television shows such as How to Marry a Millionaire and Sea Hunt.
 He appeared in two episodes of The Twilight Zone, "Eye of the Beholder" (1960) and "The Trade-Ins" (1962).
-He played "Dynamite" in the Elvis Presley film G.I.
+He played Dynamite in the Elvis Presley film G.I.
 Blues (1960).
 He then landed a steady role on McHale's Navy as Virgil Edwards.

-Fans of the slapstick comedy team The Three Stooges remember Stroll for his roles in two 1960s-era feature films, Snow White and the Three Stooges and The Three Stooges in Orbit.
+Fans of the slapstick comedy team The Three Stooges remember Stroll for his roles in two 1960s-era feature films: Snow White and the Three Stooges and The Three Stooges in Orbit.

 In the 1960s, Stroll co-owned a men's high fashion seconds shop in Beverly Hills.

-Throughout the 2000s, Stroll provided voice-overs, and he occasionally appeared at Hollywood autograph signing shows, near his Marina del Rey home in Southern California.
+Throughout the 2000s, Stroll provided voice-overs, and he occasionally appeared at Hollywood autograph signing shows, near his home in Marina del Rey, California.

-Stoll was a licensed ship's captain and marine surveyor.
+Stroll was a licensed ship's captain and marine surveyor.

 Death

-Edson Stroll died of cancer on July 18, 2011, at the age of 82.
-His remains were cremated.
+Stroll died of cancer on July 18, 2011, at the age of 82.